-- 2.3 The Climate Change (Emissions Reduction Targets) (Scotland) Act 2019 sets national emissions reduction targets as: - At least 75% lower than the baseline year by 2030; - At least 90% lower than the baseline year by 2040; and - Net Zero by 2045 ('Net Zero' refers to achieving an overall balance between emissions produced and emissions taken out of the atmosphere). - 2.4 Should the Scottish Government fail to meet the targets above, then it has to appear in the Scottish Parliament to explain why and potentially seek to alter those targets. - 2.5 On 18 March 2020 Aberdeenshire Council (item 9), agreed a Climate Change Declaration committing to working towards a carbon free society by reducing its own emissions by 75% (2010/11 baseline) by 2030 and to work with others across the region to ensure that Aberdeenshire reaches Net Zero by 2045. - 2.6 On 24 June 2021 Aberdeenshire Council (item 10), agreed a one-off allocation of £100,000 to support the next phase of developing the Carbon Budget setting process.
+- At least 75% lower than the baseline year by 2030; - At least 90% lower than the baseline year by 2040; and - Net Zero by 2045 ('Net Zero' refers to achieving an overall balance between emissions produced and emissions taken out of the atmosphere). - 2.3 On 18 March 2020 Aberdeenshire Council (item 9), agreed a Climate Change Declaration committing to working towards a carbon free society by reducing its own emissions by 75% (2010/11 baseline) by 2030 and to work with others across the region to ensure that Aberdeenshire reaches Net Zero by 2045. - 2.4 On 24 June 2021 Aberdeenshire Council (item 10), agreed a one-off allocation of £100,000 to support the next phase of developing the Carbon Budget setting process.
 The revised process has been to support the Council in developing a toolkit which has helped to cost out a Route Map to 2030.
-The next steps will be to fully integrate the Carbon Budget with the Council's financial budgets. - 2.7 On 25 August 2021, the Sustainability Committee (item 6) agreed a project outline for the one-off allocation and consultants Arcadis began working on the Route Map 2030, Toolkit development (for estimating cost per tonne saved for all the significant measures through the creation of a Marginal Abatement Cost Curve MACC), and Carbon Budget 2022-23 on 22 November 2021. - 2.8 On 16 February 2022, the Sustainability Committee (item 6) was provided with an update on the progress of the development of the Carbon Budget 2022/23, Route Map 2030, and Toolkit. - 2.9 On 9 March 2022, Aberdeenshire Council (item 7) approved the Carbon Budget 2022 2023.
+The next steps will be to fully integrate the Carbon Budget with the Council's financial budgets. - 2.5 On 25 August 2021, the Sustainability Committee (item 6) agreed a project outline for the one-off allocation and consultants Arcadis began working on the Route Map 2030, Toolkit development (for estimating cost per tonne saved for all the significant measures through the creation of a Marginal Abatement Cost Curve MACC), and Carbon Budget 2022-23 on 22 November 2021. - 2.6 On 16 February 2022, the Sustainability Committee (item 6) was provided an update on the progress of the development of the Carbon Budget 2022/23, Route Map 2030, and Toolkit. - 2.7 On 9 March 2022, Aberdeenshire Council (item 7) approved the Carbon Budget 2022 2023.
 At the same meeting, £500,000 was approved to support the further development of the Route Map through necessary feasibility work on a cross section of the Council's operational buildings.
-Some other opportunities for feasibility/technical studies are also being considered as outlined by the recommendations in section 2.2 of the Route Map 2030 and Beyond document (Appendix 1).

-- 2.10 On 15 June 2022, the Sustainability Committee (item 6) was presented with the draft Route Map 2030 and Beyond for consideration and comment.
-The Committee agreed to instruct the Director of Environment and Infrastructure to circulate the report to Area Committees for their consideration and comments following which to progress the delivery of a workshop for Sustainability Committee members and the Chairs, Vice Chairs and opposition spokespeople of the Policy Committees on the Route Map and the methodology used within the toolkit and then to finalise and present the report to Full Council for approval.
+Some other opportunities for feasibility/technical studies are also being considered as outlined by the recommendations in section 2.2 of the Route Map 2030 and Beyond document (Appendix 1). - 2.8 On 15 June 2022, the Sustainability Committee (item 6) was presented the draft Route Map 2030 and Beyond for consideration and comment.
+The Committee agreed to Instruct the Director of Environment and Infrastructure to circulate the report to Area Committees for their consideration and comments following which to progress the delivery of a workshop for Sustainability Committee members and the Chairs, Vice Chairs and opposition spokespeople of the Policy Committees on the Route Map and the methodology used within the toolkit and then to finalise and present the report to Full Council for approval.

-- 2.11 Area Committees were attended on the following dates:

-- Formartine 23 August 2022

-- Kincardine & Mearns 23 August 2022

-- Banff & Buchan 30 August 2022

-- Marr 30 August 2022

-- Buchan 6 September 2022

-- Garioch 6 September 2022

-- 2.12 On 21 September 2022 the Route Map and Beyond went back to the Sustainability Committee (item 8) for final comments and consideration.
-The Committee was recommended to instruct the Director of Environment & Infrastructure Services to finalise the Route Map 2030 and Beyond in order for it to be presented to Full Council on 29 September 2022 for approval.